-- Make sure your employees understand that they’re not going to be replaced by robots or automation.
-Instead, explain the benefits the new processes/solutions will have for them as well as your overall business.
-For example, their manual-heavy tasks will be automated which gives them more time to focus on more value-add activities and improvement projects.
-Not to mention, strategic, business-critical processes.
+- Ensure your employees understand that they’re not going to be replaced - instead, explain the benefits that new processes/solutions will bring.
+For example, manual-heavy tasks such as cutting and packing will be automated, giving them more time to focus on value-add activities and improvement projects.
+Not to mention, strategic, business-critical processes

 4. Don’t take shortcuts

-If you’re going to make this change and forge a digital future path, you have to make sure that when you choose your go-live date, you go for it.
-The natural thing for people when under pressure and struggling to meet customer expectation is to fall back to the manual processes because that’s what they know and understand.
+If you’re going to make this change and forge a digital future path, you have to ensure that when you choose your go-live date, you go for it.
+The natural thing for your workforce will be to fall backwards to manual processes, especially under pressure, because it’s what they know and understand.

 5. Fix the process, not the data

 When you’ve got your new systems in place and you’re starting to see this new information from your new digital processes, don’t panic if at first it seems incorrect.
 If it’s not quite what you envisioned, don’t assume that it’s not telling you the truth.

 Rather than changing your data and risk all sorts of problems associated with data inaccuracy for your future self, go back to the process where the data is being captured.